USC sophomore creates a college tutoring platform | Daily Trojan

 TutorTies will launch in the fall as an app, but the platform is currently offering a “tutor matching concierge” service during the remote learning period.
 Similar to how the app will function, Adomian, along with his team, matches students with tutors based on classes and professors.

 He started reaching out to students last month to tell them about the service.
 It was a lot of dirty work, Adomian said: looking at teacher assistant schedules to find possible tutors, reaching out to students via email and going through the student directory.
-Currently, TutorTies has 80 tutors signed up, and have already booked 20 sessions in about 3 months.
+Currently, TutorTies has 80 tutors signed up, who have booked 20 sessions in about three weeks.
 So far, some students have had weekly sessions, and others have had daily sessions with their tutor.

 “We just recently started putting it out there that students can fill out a Google form with their specific specifications on what they need help with,” Adomian said.
 “We do basically what the app would do and match you … with a tutor.”

-Note: Correction: An earlier version of this story stated that TutorTies tutors had booked 20 sessions in three months.
-They booked the sessions in about three weeks.
-The Daily Trojan regrets this error.